samascher/js-ajax-lesson/readme.md

 Now, using your console, I want to you to try a few more API tasks on this endpoint:

-- Get a single donut and spit out the JSON collection in the console
+- Get a single cat and spit out the JSON collection in the console
 - Use the more generic [$.ajax](http://api.jquery.com/jquery.ajax/) to do the same request
-- Modify that donut by changing its flavor
+- Modify that cat by changing its name
-- Add a new donut to the list with style and flavor
+- Add a new cat to the list with a name and a note

 <!--12:10 10 minutes -->
 ## Conclusion (5 mins)